restfulapi/restful-api/readme.markdown

 This configuration exposes 2 resources, 'colleges' and 'students'.
 The 'colleges' resource support two versioned representations, while the 'students' resource only has one.
 Note that the custom media types are re-used across the resources.

+####Default representations
+You can also assign multiple media types to the same representation.
+The most common use for this is to have a media type such as 'application/json' represent a particular version as a default.
+For example:

+    restfulApiConfig = {
+        resource {
+            name = 'colleges'
+            representation {
+                mediaType = "application/vnd.hedtech.v0+json"
+                addMarshaller {
+                    marshaller = new net.hedtech.restfulapi.marshallers.json.v0.CollegeMarshaller(grailsApplication)
+                    priority = 100
+                }
+                extractor = new net.hedtech.restfulapi.extractors.json.v0.CollegeExtractor()
+            }
+            representation {
+                mediaType = "application/vnd.hedtech.v1+json"
+                mediaType = "application/json"
+                addMarshaller {
+                    marshaller = new net.hedtech.restfulapi.marshallers.json.v1.CollegeMarshaller(grailsApplication)
+                    priority = 100
+                }
+                extractor = new net.hedtech.restfulapi.extractors.json.v1.CollegeExtractor()
+            }
+        }
+    }

+Both 'application/vnd.hedtech.v1+json' and 'application/json' identify the same representation.
+As new versions are added, the 'application/json' can be moved to them, so that a client that always wants the latest/default representation can obtain it with 'application/json'.

+####Marshaller groups
+It is likely that you will have marshallers that you will want to re-use across multiple resources/representations; for example, a common marshaller for objects like dates, addresses, etc.  You can configure a collection of marshallers as a marshaller group:

+    restfulApiConfig = {
+        marshallerGroup {
+            name = 'defaultJSON'
+            addMarshaller {
+                marshaller = new net.hedtech.restulfapi.marshallers.json.DateMarshaller()
+                priority = 100
+            }
+            addMarshaller {
+                marshaller = new net.hedtech.restulfapi.marshallers.json.AddressMarshaller(grailsApplication)
+                priority = 100
+            }
+        }
+        resource {
+            name = 'students'
+            representation {
+                mediaType = 'application/json'
+                addMarshaller getMarshallerGroup('defaultJSON')
+                addMarshaller {
+                    marshaller = new net.hedtech.restfulapi.marshallers.json.StudentMarshaller(grailsApplication)
+                    priority = 100
+                }
+            }
+        }
+    }

+This configuration defines a reusable group of marshallers named 'defaultJSON' containing marshallers for dates and addresses.
+The 'students' resource representation is using those marshallers.
+The above configuration is equivalent to:

+    restfulApiConfig = {
+        marshallerGroup {
+            name = 'defaultJSON'
+        }
+        resource {
+            name = 'students'
+            representation {
+                mediaType = 'application/json'
+                addMarshaller {
+                    marshaller = new net.hedtech.restulfapi.marshallers.json.DateMarshaller()
+                    priority = 100
+                }
+                addMarshaller {
+                    marshaller = new net.hedtech.restulfapi.marshallers.json.AddressMarshaller(grailsApplication)
+                    priority = 100
+                }
+                addMarshaller {
+                    marshaller = new net.hedtech.restfulapi.marshallers.json.StudentMarshaller(grailsApplication)
+                    priority = 100
+                }
+            }
+        }
+    }

+####Ordering
+Configuration elements are applied in the order in which they are encountered.
+This means that ordering in the configuration is signficant.
+For example:

+    restfulApiConfig = {
+        resource {
+            name = 'students'
+            representation {
+                mediaType = 'application/json'
+                addMarshaller getMarshallerGroup('student')
+            }
+        }
+        marshallerGroup {
+            name = 'student'
+            addMarshaller {
+                marshaller = new net.hedtech.restfulapi.marshallers.json.StudentMarshaller(grailsApplication)
+                priority = 100
+            }
+        }
+    }

+Will result in an exception, as the first call to `getMarshallerGroup('student')` occurs before the marshallerGroup is defined.

 ##JSON-as-xml